✦ a digital literary archive ✦

 Book Review: Carry On by Rainbow Rowell

 Another TBR veteran, conquered!
 Carry On by Rainbow Rowell is a book that I’ve owned since it’s release in 2015.
-And as many times as I tried to start it in the past, I was never in the right mood for it to stick.
-But timing is truly everything, because this book not only cured my month-long reading slump this time around, but also reminded me why exactly I love Rainbow Rowell’s work.
+And as many times as I’ve tried to start it in the past, I was never in the right mood for it to stick.
+But timing is truly everything, because this book not only cured my month-long reading slump this time around, but also reminded me exactly why I love Rainbow Rowell’s work.

 About the Book